Would You Know What to Do in the Event of a Bear Attack?

-What good is this deterrent if you can’t reach it?
-The biggest mistake people make when using bear spray is storing it in their backpack where they can’t instantly reach it.
+What good is a deterrent if you can’t reach it?
+The biggest mistake people make when using a bear spray is storing it in their backpack where they can’t reach it when need be.

 Accessibility ties in with safety features.
-Most sprays will have a glow-in-the-dark indicator of where the applicator is pointed, but the best have a handle or use of operation that prevents it from being handled the wrong way.
+Most sprays will have a glow-in-the-dark indicator of where the applicator is pointed, but the best have a handle that prevents it from being gripped the wrong way.
 Pointing the can at yourself instead of the animal is not only embarrassing, but it’s also potentially deadly.

 Most bears are shy creatures.
-That wild encounter I had with one is proof of that.
-It seems like they’re naturally afraid of any perceived threat and would rather bound off to safety than risk an injury.
-Survivors of many attacks report that they stumbled upon the bears and surprised each other; in a moment of panic and territoriality the bear attacks.
+They’re naturally afraid of any perceived threat and would rather bound off to safety than risk an injury or confrontation.
+Survivors of many attacks report that they stumbled upon the bears and surprised each other; in a moment of panic and territoriality, the bears attacked.

 To avoid an encounter:

-- The best way to avoid encounters is to make some noise.
-A loud conversation, crunching sticks in your path, or wearing a bell might break the atmosphere, but it lets bears know you’re in the vicinity.
+- Make Noise.
+A loud conversation, crunching sticks in your path, or wearing a bell might kill the zen vibe, but it lets bears know you’re in the vicinity.

-- If possible hang your food from a tree branch.
+- Store Food Safely: If possible, hang your food from a tree branch.
 Shoot for about fifteen feet off the ground, and about five feet from the trunk of the tree.

 How to Carry Bear Spray

-Bear deterrent canisters should always be carried on your hip for easy access.
+Deterrent canisters for bears should always be carried on your hip for easy access.
 When a bear’s bearing down on you at 30 miles per hour, having it in your pack is going to be of no use whatsoever.

 Always ensure the can is safely stored in a holster and that all safety caps are in place.

-How Long Does Bear Spray Last & How to Store It
+How Long Does Bear Spray Last & How Do You Store It?

-The average bear spray canister has a lifespan of four years, so you need to replace it after that time.
+The average bear spray canister has a shelf life of four years, so you need to replace it after that time.
 During that time, store it in a cool, dry place.
 Avoid extreme temperatures (32° to about 110° Fahrenheit) always.

 Never puncture the can.
-Some types of bear pepper spray are incredibly flammable.
-For that reason, keep the can out of the direct sun whenever possible.
+Some types of spray are incredibly flammable.
+For that reason, keep the can out of direct sunlight whenever possible.

 Accidents happen.
-Maybe the can discharges, or you have it go off in your car like these poor folks in the video below (there’s some cursing in here, so NSFW [I commend you for reading about bear sprays while at work]).
+Maybe the can discharges, or you have it go off in your car.
 So, what do you do in case of accidental contact?